AlanMorel/deimos/README.md

 # Deimos
-**Deimos** is an open-source MapleStory 2 emulator written in TypeScript and Node.
+**Deimos** is a MapleStory 2 emulator written in TypeScript and Node.

 #### Requirements
 - [npm](https://www.npmjs.com/) - node package manager